Fire Ants

 Fire Ant Identification

 Fire ants are distinctive in appearance, and their physical characteristics make them easily recognizable.
 These ants are generally small in size, measuring between 1/16 to 1/4 inch (1.6 to 6.4 millimeters) in length.
-Below is a detailed description of what fire ants look like:
+Here is a more description of what fire ants look like:

 Fire ants are small ants with a reddish-brown to reddish-black coloration, a two-segmented waist, sharp mandibles, segmented antennae, compound eyes, and a stinger.
 These characteristics, along with their aggressive behavior and painful stings, make them easily distinguishable from other ant species.